 Will you be hiring a car in New Zealand or Australia?
 I go camping up the northern NSW coast most weekends, so can provide you with some off-the-beaten-track destinations or ideas, but first I'd need to know if you've got a hire car and camping gear, or if you're staying in hostels along the way!

-Milly about 1 year ago
+Milly over 1 year ago

 For non-touristy things around Sydney, I'd head down south to the Jarvis Bay area.
 Lot's of national parks, secluded beaches, fishing, camping, bushwalks etc. and with enough choice that it's usually pretty easy to avoid the crowded spots.
 You'll most likely need a car to get around though.